welovemedia/ffmate-docs/docs/flags.md

     *   **Default:** `false` (updates are applied if available).
     *   **Example:** `ffmate update --dry`

-### `reset` Command Flags
+## Reset Command Flags

 These flags are specific to the `ffmate reset` command, which is used to reset the status of any tasks that were marked as `RUNNING` to `DONE_CANCELED`.
-This can be useful if `ffmate` was shut down unexpectedly while tasks were in progress.
+This can be useful if `FFmate` was shut down unexpectedly while tasks were in progress.

-### How Flags are Processed
+## How Flags are Processed

 `ffmate` uses the Viper library for configuration management.
-This means that flag values can often be overridden by environment variables or configuration files if `ffmate` were set up to use them (though the provided code primarily focuses on flags and defaults).
+This means that flag values can often be overridden by environment variables.
 Command-line flags generally have the highest precedence.

-### Example Usage
+## Example

 Starting the `ffmate` server with a custom port, a specific `ffmpeg` binary, and disabling telemetry:
 `ffmate server --port="3030" --ffmpeg="/opt/custom_ffmpeg/bin/ffmpeg" --send-telemetry=false --debug="queue,api"`